20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Lake Murray

-Near Columbia, SC is Lake Murray.
-You’ll find a beach area with swimming, though no lifeguards are on duty.
+Lake Murray is near Columbia, SC.
+You’ll find a beach area with swimming, though no lifeguards.
 The area is roped off and relatively shallow.
 Pack a picnic and enjoy a day at the lake!
-There is a parking fee of $5 for the nearest parking lot.
+A one-time use pass to the park requires an online reservation for $5 up to three weeks in advance.

 Lake Murray | 1832-1834 North Lake Drive | Lexington, SC 29072